McKail

 McKail ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-McKail's population was found to be below average in cultural diversity, with 81.4% born in Australia, 89.8% being citizens, and 90.2% speaking English only at home.
-Christianity was the dominant religion, comprising 44.1% of McKail's population.
-Notably, Judaism was overrepresented compared to Rest of WA, with 0.0% in McKail versus 0.1%.
+McKail's cultural diversity was found to be below average, with 81.4% of its population born in Australia, 89.8% being citizens, and 90.2% speaking English only at home.
+Christianity was the predominant religion in McKail, comprising 44.1% of the population.
+There was no apparent Judaism population in McKail, mirroring the 0.0% across Rest of WA.

 Frequently Asked Questions - Diversity